jasonbatson/CrusaderKingsZ/.documentation/ideas.md

 # Long term ideas

-- Martial Arts tournument
+- Martial Arts tournument (might be redundant with Tours and Tournuments)

-- Dragon ball artifacts that can summon Shenron to grant a wish
-    - Probably easier to avoid making the artifacts specific starred dragonballs (not sure how to deal with duplicates)
-        - Maybe need to look at Excalibur in CK3 files

 - Giving Saiyans an actual tail